LogtalkDotOrg/logtalk3/scripts/NOTES.md

 	directory containing files used when building

 - `macosx`
-	directory containing files used when building MacOS X installer packages
+	directory containing files used when building macOS installer packages

 - `pack`
 	support files for creating a `logtalk` SWI-Prolog pack